jbt/docker/README.md

 The support available in Docco and Docco-Husky for larger projects consisting of many hundreds of script files was somewhat lacking, so I decided to create my own.

+Take a look at this project's [public page](https://jbt.github.com/docker) for an example of what it can do.

 ## Installation

 Well, I may well even get this on npm at some point.
 Not yet though as it's such a WIP.